 06 of 10

-It's a different story once the egg rolls are wrapped.
-Deep-fry the egg rolls within half an hour of wrapping them.
+Deep-fry the egg rolls within 30 minutes of wrapping them.
 Otherwise, the juice will seep out and the egg rolls will be dry.

 07 of 10

 Preheat the oil to 375 F (about 190 C).
 Slide each egg roll into the hot oil, one at a time.
 This helps prevent oil splatters.
 Don't overcrowd the wok or deep-fryer, as this will bring down the oil temperature.

 Deep-fry the egg rolls until they are golden brown on both sides.

 Drain the deep-fried egg rolls on a deep-frying rack, in a colander, or on a cooking sheet lined with paper towels.

 08 of 10

 Never stack the egg rolls on top of each other, before or after deep-frying.
 Stacking egg rolls on top of each other before they are cooked can cause the bottom layer to flatten out and lose their shape.
 Stacking egg rolls on top of each other after they are cooked can encourage excessive oiliness and loss of crispness.Continue to 9 of 10 below.